-Knowing How Court is Scheduled in North Carolina, and perhaps whom holds the reigns, is valuable information.
+Knowing How Court is Scheduled in North Carolina, and perhaps who holds the reigns, is valuable information.

-Many would just rather forget about legal troubles or wish they would go away.
-That’s normal.
+Some people facing criminal charges in Charlotte would just rather forget about legal troubles or wish they would go away.

-At the same time, if you do have to go to court in North Carolina, it makes sense to know early-on how the process works.
+At the same time, if you do have to go to court, it makes sense to know early-on how the process works.

-It makes even more sense to recognize, early on, that while afforded many legal rights and protections, you are not in control.
+It makes even more sense to recognize that while afforded many legal rights and protections, you are not in control.

 One should not conflate Constitutional Rights with power, especially when it comes to calendaring.